mitchellbpowell/website/p/covid/thinking-covid.md

 The second definitional issue has to do with what a "confirmed case" is.
 Until February 12th, this was not a problem.
 Talk of the virus peaking was common in my Google News feed, and the WHO and China were on the same page about how many confirmed cases there were.

 Then, on February 12th, the government of China suddenly added about 15,000 "confirmed cases" in a single day, and announced that these numbers were due to a change in the definition of "confirmed".
-Prior to February 12th, only lab test were acceptable as confirmation; starting February 12th, CT scans were also admissible.
+Prior to February 12th, only lab tests were acceptable as confirmation; starting February 12th, CT scans were also admissible.
 The World Health Organization, however, continued reporting lab cases most prominently in its situation reports.

 At the same time, two other trends were becoming increasingly important.
 Tragically, a larger number of people were beginning to die of the disease; somewhere on the range of 100 to 150 per day.
 On the other hand, great numbers of people were beginning to recover from the disease; something like 1000 to 1500 per day.